Kiwi156/MagentoWebsiteUITests/README.md

 # Goal

-I think the goal of this exercise is demonstrate and explain explict and implict waits.

-Also another gaol is to be able to find and interact with different types of elements locators.
+The goal of this exercise is to demonstrate being able to find and interact with different types of elements locators.

+Also another goal is to demonstrate an implict waits.

 # Techniques Learned

 This exercise demonstrates waiting for an element before we check it.
-During the tests for creating accounts there are a methods that wait for text to appear.
-I have learnt that it is important for UI tests to know what conditions are being waited for and how to communcate them.
+During the tests for creating accounts there are methods that wait for text to appear.
+I have learnt that it is important in UI tests to know if a condition is being waited for and how to communcate the condition.

+This exercise also demonstrates finding element locators and interacting with different types of elements like buttons, links, a page tittle and input fields.